Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Visits must be conducted impartially and any conflict of interest must be managed.
 Anyone responsible for managing or carrying out school visits should not have a close personal relationship with the school or school staff.

-If you have any concerns about a potential conflict of interest, contact our maladministration team for advice.
+If you have any concerns about a potential conflict of interest, contact STA for advice.

 Two members of staff will be needed for the visit: a lead interviewer and a second interviewer to act as a note taker.
 They must both be familiar with this guidance and our specification for the visit.